chris-cloudextend/netusite-excel-add-in-dotnet/ENGINEERING_HANDOFF.md

 2. Excel calls functions.js (via shared runtime)
 3. functions.js calls Cloudflare Worker (netsuite-proxy.chris-corcoran.workers.dev)
 4. Worker proxies to Cloudflare Tunnel (*.trycloudflare.com)
-5. Tunnel connects to local Flask backend (localhost:5002)
+5. Tunnel connects to local .NET backend (localhost:5002)
 6. Backend authenticates with NetSuite REST API using OAuth 1.0
 7. Response flows back through the chain to Excel
 ```

 ### Why Cloudflare Tunnel?

-The backend needs to connect to NetSuite using OAuth 1.0 credentials stored in `netsuite_config.json`.
+The backend needs to connect to NetSuite using OAuth 1.0 credentials stored in `appsettings.Development.json`.
 During development:
 - The backend runs locally on the developer's machine
 - Cloudflare Tunnel exposes it to the internet with a temporary URL
 - The Cloudflare Worker provides a stable URL that forwards to whatever tunnel is active